 As part of Yoma Bank’s 25th Anniversary celebration, Yoma Bank launched a series of 15 exhibits from March to June 2019 to raise awareness about “A Lifetime of Plastic Consumption, 25 Years Ago and Today” through mobile art installations, where exhibits were displayed across Yangon, Nay Pi Taw, and Mandalay cities.
 This campaign was a collaboration between Yoma Bank and Thant Myanmar to highlight a lifetime consumption of bottles, plastic bags, and single use plastic sachets of an average Myanmar individual’s lifetime today compared to 25 years ago.
 More importantly, the goal of this exhibit was to address the increase of plastic consumption and plastic pollution issue to public awareness.
 Through this campaign, it was assessed that single use plastic usage has increased 10 times over the past 25 years and the usage comparisons are sadly staggering.

 Earth Hour is a worldwide movement organised by the World Wide Fund for Nature (WWF).
 The event is held annually by encouraging individuals, communities, and businesses to turn off non-essential electric lights for one hour, as a symbol of commitment to the planet.
-This year, the Yoma Group partnered with WWF to join Earth Hour by turning off lights as a symbolic gesture of energy saving in the fight against climate change on 24 March 2019 from 8:30 pm to 9:30 pm.
-To mark Earth Hour on The Campus (the new office building in the Pun Hlaing Estate), the newly installed solar panels located on the roof of The Campus went operational and now provide a substantial amount of the building’s energy needs.
+This year, the Yoma Group participated in the Earth Hour by switching off lights as a symbolic gesture of energy saving in the fight against climate change on 26 March 2020 from 8:30 pm to 9:30 am and 12:00 to 1:00 pm.
+In order to raise awareness among the employees, the Group endorses the use of Email signature banner for one week at least, and post the activities on social media by using hashtag #connect2earth and #earthhour2020.

 The Yoma Group participated in World Cleanup Day for the first time last year.
 The Yangon offshoot of the worldwide event took place on Saturday, 15 September 2018, and FMI was the diamond sponsor of the event.
 World Cleanup Day 2018 in Yangon was jointly organised by Junior Chamber International Yangon, Trash Heroes, Clean Yangon and Yangon City Development Committee.
 More than 200 employees from the Yoma Group volunteered for this movement to clean the streets of Yangon’s neighborhoods, spreading awareness to create a cleaner and greener city.
 Over 150 countries take part in World Cleanup Day every year, making it probably the biggest civic action in history.